 You already have access to Google Drive if you have a Google account so setting up your storage system is fairly easy.
-All the files and data you work with in your Google accounts is automatically stored in the cloud and you can also upload your own files from your computer for safe backup.
+All the files and data you work with within your Google accounts are automatically stored in the cloud and you can also upload your own files from your computer for safe backup.

 Communicating with your clients

 Calendly is a simple-to-use tool that lets you schedule your meetings, events, interviews, and any other important duties you have.
-You’ll no longer have to resort to sorting yours emails and phone calls for this.
-Instead, you’ll send calendar link to your clients from where they’ll be able to schedule an event during your free time slots.
+You’ll no longer have to resort to sorting your emails and phone calls for this.
+Instead, you’ll send calendar links to your clients from where they’ll be able to schedule an event during your free time slots.

 Through HelloSign you’ll be able to share and sign contracts from anywhere with no paperwork required.
 Contracts can be signed using your phone, by uploading a picture of your signature, or simply by drawing it with your mouse.
 You will then receive a copy of your contract and see it whenever you want to review its content.